Wadahupy/Schedule-Recommend/README.md

 # Pet Burial Date Prediction
-### This project is a Flask-based web application that predicts the most suitable burial date for a pet based on the provided death date.
+This project is a Flask-based web application that predicts the most suitable burial date for a pet based on the provided death date.
 It leverages a trained machine learning model (Random Forest Regressor) to make predictions.

 ## Features
-  - input pet's death date to receive a recommended burial date.
+  - Input pet's death date to receive a recommended burial date.
   - Automatic prevention of future death date selection.
   - Displays additional details such as the number of predicted days between death and burial and the burial weekday.

 ## Prerequisites
-### Ensure you have the following installed:
+Ensure you have the following installed:
   - Python 3.8+
   - Flask
   - pandas